VinayakSingoriya/Kubernetes-In-Action/02_Pod/README.md

 # POD
-A "Pod" is the smallest deployable unit, and it represents a single instance of a running process in a cluster.
+A "Pod" is the smallest deployable and scalabale unit, and it represents a single instance of a running process in a cluster.
 A Pod can contain one or more containers that share the same network namespace, storage, and configuration.

 ### Get the information about Pod:
 ```bash